wxwern/cs2103t-tp/docs/DeveloperGuide.md

 optionalField.map(OptionalFieldClass::toString).orElse("None")
 ```

-As for the class name, the Contact class can use a protected abstract `getClassName` method and have the Organization and Recruiter classes extending it to implement it.

-Then, the Contact class can use the `getClassName` method to get the type of the contact.
+The Contact class can use the `Contact.getClass().getSimpleName()` method to get the type of the contact.
 Alternatively, it can use the `getType` method and use it for the class name, since the `getType` method matches the class name.

 ### Disallow values in fields where values are not required